Justiça

 In Brazil, Justiça was received well by viewers and critics alike.
 The show had a daily reach of approximately 41 million viewers and a total reach of approximately 134 million viewers.
 The first four episodes were made available on Globoplay before the miniseries premiered on network television.

 In 2017, the series was nominated for 45th International Emmy Awards in the best drama series categories and best actress for Adriana Esteves.

-The second season premiered in 11 April 2024 on the streaming platform Globoplay, and is set to run for 28 episodes.
-Set in the cities of Ceilândia and Brasília, four more stories are presented.
-The cast of the second season includes Juan Paiva, Marco Ricca, Maria Padilha, Alice Wergmann, Murilo Benício, Júlia Lemmertz, Belize Pombal, Danton Mello, Nanda Costa, Paolla Oliveira and Marcello Novaes.
-Leandra Leal is the only one from original cast who has remained on the series since the first season.

-The second season is written by Manuela Dias with the collaboration of Walter Daguerre and João Ademir, and is directed by Mariana Betti, Pedro Peregrino and Ricardo França.
-The general and artistic direction of the season was by Gustavo Fernandez.